Iraqi PM says Islamic State plans subway attacks in U.S. and Paris

 New York Governor Andrew Cuomo, New York City Mayor Bill de Blasio and other local officials suggested they were unfazed, updating their public schedules on Thursday to add trips on the city’s subway system to reassure millions of daily commuters.

-“We are convinced New Yorkers are safe,” de Blasio said at a press conference at a lower Manhattan subway station as he stood alongside New York City Police Commissioner Bill Bratton and George Venizelos, assistant director of the Federal Bureau of Investigation.
+“We are convinced New Yorkers are safe,” de Blasio said at a press conference at a lower Manhattan subway station as he stood alongside Bill Bratton, the police commissioner.

-The New York Police Department’s intelligence bureau found no specific, credible threat, de Blasio said.

-Bratton said in response to Abadi’s comments that he sent more police to patrol subways and streets in the city which was already on high alert because of the U.N. meeting.
+Bratton, however, said in response to Abadi’s comments that he sent more police to patrol subways and streets in the city which was already on high alert because of the U.N. meeting.
+Police will also increase security in and around Yankee Stadium in the Bronx, where baseball star Derek Jeter is due to play his last home game on Thursday before retiring at the end of the season.

-Joseph Sheehan, 44, from the city’s Queens borough, learned about the threats from the web.
-“They were checking bags earlier at the Port Authority.
-Seems like they do that at times of heightened alerts,” he said.

-In Los Angeles, America’s second most populous city, law enforcement officials said that while no specific threat had been made to the transit system, they were working with federal authorities to monitor the situation and urged residents to remain vigilant.

-Officials in Chicago and Washington also said they knew of no threats to their transit systems.
+Officials in Chicago and Washington D.C. said they knew of no threats to their transit systems.

 The United States and France have both launched air strikes against Islamic State targets in Iraq as part of a U.S.-led campaign to “degrade and destroy” the radical Sunni militant group, which has seized a third of both Iraq and Syria.